Website | Service Status | Release Notes

 1. Generate uniformly at random without replacement a subset of $n_S$ assets from the original set of $n$ assets

-2. Compute the weights $w_b^*$ of a mean-variance efficient portfolio associated to the generated subset of $n_S$ assets, taking into account the applicable constraints
+2. Compute the weights $w_b^*$ of the mean-variance efficient portfolio associated to the generated subset of $n_S$ assets, taking into account the applicable constraints

 4. Combine the $n_B$ portfolio weights $w_1^*,..,w_{n_B}^*$ by averaging them through the formula: